MasaruIto/FBWTMEM/README.md

 -directcompth  num set the threshold of interval size to switch computing left maximal length to directly compare with reference. default is 10
 -intervallenth num set the threshold of interval size to decide if more exact mathing in first step of algorithm. default is 10
 -skip   num        sparsify the MEM-finding algorithm. default is possible maximum value
--print  num        print out the result when -print 1, not to do when -print 0. default is 1
+-print  [01]       print out the result when -print 1, not to do when -print 0. default is 1
--fourcolumn     print out result by fourcolumn align
+-fourcolumn [01]   print out result by fourcolumn align
+-threads num       execute num threads

 ## example
 Make index
 fbwtmem_seq -kmer 8 -save path ref.fa
 Finding MEMs from index
 fbwtmem_seq -l 20 -load index query.fa